ThangPtit193/BTL_Chatbot/README.md

 ## Core Features

-- **Latest models**: Utilize all latest transformer-based models (e.g., BERT, RoBERTa, MiniLM) for extractive QA, generative QA, and document retrieval.
+- **Latest models**: Utilize all latest transformer-based models (e.g., BERT, RoBERTa, PhoBert) for extractive QA, generative QA, and document retrieval.
 - **Open**: 100% compatible with HuggingFace's model hub and Venus hub *(internal use only)*.
 Tight interfaces to other frameworks (e.g., Transformers, FARM, sentence-transformers)